srsgores/stylus-boilerplate/readme.md

 Stylus Boilerplate is a no-bullshit UI framework that is built for performance and compatibility.

 It's meant for  designers and developers who care about the [bloat modern front-end frameworks like Bootstrap and Foundation are  introducing](http://yycjs.com/not-bootstrap/), and aims to solve these issues with a simplistic, modular approach.

-Similar to [organic CSS](https://github.com/krasimir/organic-css), this project uses placeholders wherever possible, so as to reduce duplicate code.
-As a result, your css parses **slightly** faster, and you have to maintain less code.
+Similar to [organic CSS](https://github.com/krasimir/organic-css), this project uses placeholders, so as to reduce duplicate code.
+But you are not forced into this strategy.
+As a result, your css can parse **slightly** faster, and you have to maintain less code.

 ## Quick start